Agoric/agoric-sdk/packages/run-protocol/README.md

 Anyone can make a **Vault** by putting up collateral with the appropriate VaultManager.
 Then they can request RUN that is backed by that collateral.

-In any vat, when the ratio of the debt to the collateral exceeds a governed threshold, it is deemed undercollateralized.
+In any vault, when the ratio of the debt to the collateral exceeds a governed threshold, it is deemed undercollateralized.
 If the result of a price check shows that a vault is undercollateralized, the VaultManager liquidates it.
 ## Persistence